Alexandria Ocasio-Cortez: Committee leadership bid

+Second Trump administration

+Ocasio-Cortez at Zohran Mamdani's inauguration.

 In February 2025, "border czar" Tom Homan called Ocasio-Cortez "the dumbest congresswoman ever" and accused her of "educat[ing] criminal illegal aliens" after her efforts to teach people their rights, separately suggesting that she could be "in trouble" legally.
 She responded by saying that "this is why you fight these cowards", arguing her efforts were protected under the Fourth Amendment.

-In March, Ocasio-Cortez spoke out against the federal budget proposal, saying it would empower Trump and Elon Musk, and asked Democrats to vote against it.
+In March 2025, Ocasio-Cortez spoke out against the federal budget proposal, saying it would empower Trump and Elon Musk, and urged Democrats to vote against it.
 When Schumer announced he would vote for the bill to avoid a government shutdown, she called it "a tremendous mistake" and criticized Senate Democrats for allowing it.
-Several House Democrats, including Ro Khanna, urged Ocasio-Cortez to primary Schumer in the 2028 New York Senate elections.
+Several House Democrats, including Ro Khanna, urged Ocasio-Cortez to challenge Schumer in the Democratic primary for the 2028 New York Senate elections.